iltommi/qdb-documentation/source/reference/qdbd.rst

 Config File Reference
 =====================

-As of QuasarDB version 1.1.3, the qdbd daemon can read its parameters from a JSON configuration file provided by the :option:`-c` command-line argument.
+As of quasardb version 1.1.3, the qdbd daemon can read its parameters from a JSON configuration file provided by the :option:`-c` command-line argument.
 Using a configuration file is recommended.

 Some things to note when working with a configuration file: